francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 ### Evaluation phase

-The winning strategy is evaluated again: new matches are played all the other strategies.
+The winning strategy is evaluated again: new matches are played against all the other strategies.
 At the end the winning ratio is calculated; if it is high enough, then the strategy is the best possible (so far).

 ### Results